pchrszon/splc2020-artifact/README.md

 Running the experiments requires the following tools to be installed.

-* Translation of the role-based models into PRISM models requires the `rbsc` tool which is required in the
+* Translation of the role-based models into PRISM models requires the `rbsc` tool which is provided in the
   [rbsc repository](https://github.com/pchrszon/rbsc).
 * The verification and analysis of the resulting models is carried out using [PRISM](http://www.prismmodelchecker.org) (see also